This blog may contain affiliate links. Read our disclosure policy for more info.

 Getting in/out of Punta Arenas, Chile

-The international airport in Punta Arenas is the most common way people arrive and leave, specifically on flight to and from Santiago.
+The international airport in Punta Arenas is the most common way people arrive and leave, specifically on flights to and from Santiago.

 In addition, people can reach Punta Arenas from Tierra del Fuego Island on a ferry.